 Your path probably won't look like mine.
 WHAT you do doesn't matter, only WHY.
 And the 'why' should be because it fulfills you deeply.
 Give up the 'lifestyle' and get a life!

-is watching the animals' behaviour.
+One of the best parts of having a small farm is watching the animals' behaviour.
 I get a lot of entertainment from watching our horses, pigs and chickens interact.
 You can also learn a lot by watching their behaviour.
 With that in mind, here's

 some life lessons from the chicken coop